kwickramasekara/youtube-offline/README.md

 ## Configuration

-Configuration is stored in `database.json` and can be edited through the web interface or manually.
+Configuration is stored in `config.json` at the root of the project directory.
+Edit this file to change settings, then restart the service for changes to take effect.

 ### Default Configuration